OctopusDeploy/Architecture/OctopusServer/ApiVersioning.md

 - **Rename** - The property `NuGetFeedId` should be renamed to `FeedId` wherever it exists (e.g on the `DeploymentAction` resource of the `DeploymentProcess` API).
 - **New Field** - An optional `Description` column is to be added
 - **New Type** - The `Feed` API will now return an additional feed type `AwsFeed` that contains a mandatory field `Region`

+### Out of scope

+For the purposes of this document, the following is out of scope:

+- Whether to make a change in the first place
+- Versioning of config as code documents
+- Versioning of step types
+- Policy and mechanics of the removal of old versions

+## SemVer

+We would use SemVer where applicable to version the API.
+A major increment indicates a breaking change in the contract (e.g. field removal, new type, rename), while a minor increment indicates an addition (e.g. new field).

+Clients could choose how they handle a minor increment. e.g. The C# client can't roundtrip a minor change, so it would work for `get` but not for `update`.
+The javascript client can roundtrip, so would continue to work in a minor increment.

+## Community Library

+Community library steps would be treated the same as if they were posted via the API.
+We would need to update the library and sync process to indicate the `DeploymentProcess` API version targeted.

 ## Options